©Musée Océanographique de Monaco – M. Dagnino

 the Oceanographic Museum of Monaco

-The Oceanographic Museum in Monaco is a must-see for families visiting the Côte d’Azur!
-Dive into the tropics and discover the turbulent life of a coral reef and its inhabitants.
+Monaco’s Oceanographic Museum is a must-see family outing when you visit the Côte d’Azur!
+Dive into the tropics and discover the vibrant life of a coral reef and its inhabitants.

-At the museum, slip into the shoes of a reporter and set off on a mission to the heart of the polar world thanks to the “Mission Polaire” exhibition!
+At the museum, you can take on the role of a reporter and embark on a mission to the heart of the challenges of the future thanks to the “Mediterranean 2050” exhibition.

 A VERITABLE TEMPLE TO THE SEA

-The Oceanographic Museum, built into the side of a cliff, rises 85 metres above the sea.
+Built into the side of a cliff, the Oceanographic Museum rises 85 metres above sea level.

 Discover the marine world and admire species from the Mediterranean and tropical seas.

-When you visit the Monaco Oceanographic Museum, you can observe over 6,000 specimens in the basins of this Temple of the Sea.
+When you visit Monaco’s Oceanographic Museum, you can observe more than 6,000 specimens in the basins of this marine temple.
 You can touch a starfish, stroke a baby shark and even feed the fish.
-Or just stand in awe of the impressive 2.8-tonne suspended whale skeleton!
+Or just stand in awe of the impressive suspended whale skeleton, weighing in at 2.8 tonnes!

-From the large 450,000-litre shark tank to the smallest aquariums, admire these showcases of unsuspected treasures!
-Then embark on the odyssey of the sea turtles, the doyens of the oceans.
-With its world-renowned expertise, a visit to Monaco’s Oceanographic Museum is a must during your stay on the Côte d’Azur.
+From the 450,000-litre shark tank to the smallest aquariums, you can admire unsuspected treasures.
+Then embark on the odyssey of the sea turtles, the oldest animals in the oceans.
+A visit to Monaco’s Oceanographic Museum is a must during your stay on the Côte d’Azur, as its expertise is recognised the world over.

-Explore the fun and technological “Monaco & the Ocean” area, in the footsteps of the Princes of Monaco.
+Explore the “Monaco & the Ocean” fun and technology area in the footsteps of the Princes of Monaco.

-A sailor and pioneer of oceanography, attracted by travel and science from an early age, Prince Albert I directed 28 scientific campaigns, dedicating a large part of his life to the study of the oceans.
+A navigator and pioneer of oceanography, attracted to travel and science from an early age, Prince Albert I led 28 scientific campaigns and devoted a large part of his life to the study of the oceans.

-In order to promote knowledge of oceanography, he created a temple entirely dedicated to the sea: the Oceanographic Museum of Monaco.
+To promote the dissemination of knowledge in oceanography, he created a temple entirely dedicated to the sea: the Oceanographic Museum of Monaco.

-Created in 1906, this foundation, which is recognised as being in the public interest, is supported by two establishments: the Oceanographic Museum of Monaco and the Maison des Océans in Paris.
+Created in 1906 and recognised as being of public interest, the Foundation is supported by two institutions: the Oceanographic Museum of Monaco and the Maison des Océans in Paris.

 The Mediterranean 2050 exhibition